01-edu/vizard/circular_graph/DOC.md

 ### Functions

 - `to_slug(text: str, project_path_dict: dict) -> str`
-  - Converts a string into a slug (lowercase, hyphens for non-alphanumerics, strips hyphens).
+  - Converts a string into a slug (lowercase, hyphens for non-alphanumerics, strips hyphens) Based on a project name dictionnary.
   - **Example:** `to_slug('Hello World!', {})  # 'hello-world'`

 - `replace_keys(input_dict, project_path_dict: dict) -> str`
-  - Replaces the keys of a dictionary with their slugified versions.
+  - Replaces the keys of a dictionary with their slugified versions based on a project name dictionnary .
   - **Example:** `replace_keys({'Hello World!': 1}, {})  # {'hello-world': 1}`

 ---